Water supply and sanitation in Laos: Water quality

 There is a high chance of getting malaria for those who live around the water which is surrounded by mosquitoes.
 Through the Millennium Development program, some progresses have been achieved over the past decade in improving healthy system in Laos.
 The number of health facilities increased by 75 percents, mortality from malaria reduced by 60 percent in rural areas.
 However, Lao population has been meet healthy living standard.
 In some rural areas, people are lacked of safe drinking water, chemical runoff, sewage and limited access to health services.
 For example, malnutrition, non-hygienic lifestyle, poverty are caused by inadequate public health services.
 Although Lao is one of the dominant renewable water resource in Asia, 25 percent of urban dwellers and 40 percent of rural Lao population are lacked access to safe drinking water.
 In certain location, villagers have to walk up to 2 kilometer to get access to water.

 The environmental quality can essentially affect well-being and quality of live.
 Poor air quality is associated with premature death, cancer, and long term harm to respiratory and cardiovascular system.
 Furthermore, environmental health encounters from household air pollution appear to be significantly disproportionate which affect the poor population in Lao PDR.
 Most than 95 percents of Lao population use coal and wood for everyday cooking which can cause indoor air pollution and health issues with a life expectancy of 56 years in 2008.
 Recognizing this potential environmental health issue, the government starts pay close attention to poverty embraces important environment service such as access to safe water and sanitation.

 Drinking water sources that are contaminated with harmful chemicals and human waste can cause diseases in children such as gastrointestinal illness, and developmental affects such as learning disorders and cancer.
 UNICEF works in Lao PDR to help ensure children and families in homes and schools have access to clean water and sanitation facilities.
 Many rural communities are unaware of appropriate sanitation and hygiene practices.
-Approximately 24% of the population practice open defecation, and only 28% of children's faces are disposed of safely.
+Approximately 24% of the population practice open defecation, and only 28% of children's feces are disposed of safely.